hendrialqori/website/src/articles/global-state-with-usecontext-and-usereducer-typescript.md

 ---
 id: 3
-title: 'Global state with useContext and useReducer typescript'
+title: "Global state with useContext and useReducer typescript"
-highlight: 'Getting started react state maneger with context API and useReducer hook'
+highlight: "Getting started react state maneger with context API and useReducer hook"
-tag: '#reactStateManeger'
+tag: "#reactStateManeger"
-created: 'Nov, 18 2022'
+created: "Nov, 18 2022"
-timeRead: '10 minute read'
+timeRead: "10 minute read"
-slug: 'global-state-with-usecontext-and-usereducer-typescript'
+slug: "global-state-with-usecontext-and-usereducer-typescript"
 ---

 There is a lot of library in React JS to handle states, especially **global states**, which are the most important topic to master for frontend developers
 <br />
 But why the developers need global state?
 For small-scale applications we don't need global state, we could using local state like a useState hook.
-*`useState hook available on react version 16.8 and more which released on october of 2018`*
+_`useState hook available on react version 16.8 and more which released on october of 2018`_
 <br />
 But, what if the applications starts large?
 start from here we need global state to handle all of states.
 We no longer pass a value or state through props, things that can give rise of terms **Props Drilling**.

->**Prop drilling** *is a situation where data is passed from one component through multiple interdependent components until you get to the component where the data is needed.*
+> **Prop drilling** _is a situation where data is passed from one component through multiple interdependent components until you get to the component where the data is needed._

 <br />
 I suggest that you watch to video from **PedroTech** who discuss about Props Drilling and how to prevent it on him youtube channel, [Link video here!](https://www.youtube.com/watch?v=MCTB_w0Guso).